CANVAS-PSE/CANVAS-PSE2425-Prototype/README.md

  ```

 ## How to use CANVAS
-We plan to provide an official *ReadTheDocs* documentation including exemplary usage scripts..
+We plan to provide an official *ReadTheDocs* documentation including exemplary usage scripts!

 ## How to contribute